 - Date of its adoption: The date is mentioned in the preamble when it was adopted i.e. November 26, 1949.

-Preamble of Indian Constitution Amendment
+The Preamble of the Indian Constitution Amendment

 After the judgment of the Kesavanand Bharati case, it was accepted that the preamble is part of the Constitution.
-As a part of the Constitution, preamble can be amended under Article 368 of the Constitution, but the basic structure of the preamble can not be amended.
+As a part of the Constitution, the preamble can be amended under Article 368 of the Constitution, but the basic structure of the preamble can not be amended.

-- The term ‘Socialist’, ‘Secular’, and ‘Integrity’ were added to the preamble through 42nd Amendment Act, 1976.
+- The term ‘Socialist’, ‘Secular’, and ‘Integrity’ were added to the preamble through the 42nd Amendment Act, 1976.

 - ‘Socialist’ and ‘Secular’ were added between ‘Sovereign’ and ‘Democratic’.